ThatJamGuy/scp-project-unity/README.md

 Now, as one developer that still has a lot to learn, my solutions to stuff likely have better ways to go about them.
 So, I've made this a public open-source repository for anyone to open and modify to possibly make it better.
 If anyone does so and makes a good change/addition, I'll merge it with the official repository and proper credit will be given.

 # Please Note
 Although this project is gaining more features and bug-fixes, it still is not in a very playable state.
 You can download and open the project in unity, but don't expect very much from it.
-Even the main menu (At the time of writing) has to be redone from the changes made during one of the more recent commits.

 # Credits
 - ThatJamGuy | Main dev, so programming, all the engine stuff, etc.